rapelista/keenerja/docs/TECHNICAL_DOCS.md

 - **Prisma**: Ensures type safety and ease of use for database operations, reducing errors in development.
 - **Turborepo**: Enhances efficiency in a monorepo setup by optimizing builds and task execution, ideal for future scaling.

-This updated stack emphasizes simplicity and edge computing for FLOWN's user-centric features.
+This updated stack emphasizes simplicity and edge computing for KEENERJA's user-centric features.